Access and Technology Professional Division

 Statement of Purpose

-The Access and Technology division (Division 5) builds a community to promote collective action towards low vision and non-visual accessibility of information, media, digital tools, and computing technology.
+The Access and Technology Professional Division builds a community to promote collective action towards low vision and non-visual accessibility of information, media, digital tools, and computing technology.
 We exchange resources to support the professional development of division members.
 Our community of practice supports and empowers members in providing innovative assistive technology and accessibility solutions that foster independence, inclusion, and equity in education, employment, and daily life.

 Statement of Goals and Objectives